Testing the coupling of dark radiations in light of the Hubble tension: Impact on cosmological perturbations and CMB power spectra

-In the Figure~\ref{fig:Clttee}, we illustrate the evolution of the perturbation effects of net monopole, the Weyl potential and CMB TT and EE power spectra, by keeping $N_{\rm eff}=3.046$ fixed and varying the free-streaming fraction $R_\nu$ from 0 to $0.408$.
-The left panel displays the variation in the net monopole of the photon perturbation as a function of $R_\nu$.
-Compared to the $\Lambda$CDM scenario, the presence of SIdr exhibit a higher amplitude of acoustic oscillations, and the peaks are shifted towards smaller scales.
-The middle panel demonstrates that the Weyl potentials have a larger initial value in scenarios with smaller $R_\nu$.
-Consequently, the radiations driving effect is intensified, leading to the delay in their decay and resulting in a phase and amplitude shift in the photon transfer function.
-The resulting changes in the CMB TT and EE spectra are depicted in the right panel.
-We observe amplified amplitudes of the power spectra and a shift of the peak positions towards larger $\ell$ values as $R_\nu$ decreases.
-These effects reach their maximum as $R_\nu$ approaches 0.
+In Fig~\ref{fig:Clttee}, we illustrate the evolution of the perturbation effects of net monopole, the Weyl potential and CMB TT and EE power spectra by keeping $N_{\rm eff}=3.046$ fixed and varying the free-streaming fraction $R_{\rm fs}$ from 0 to $0.408$.
+The left panel displays the variation in the net monopole of the photon perturbation as a function of $R_{\rm fs}$.
+In comparison to the $\Lambda$CDM scenario, the presence of SIdr exhibits a higher amplitude of acoustic oscillations, and the peaks are shifted towards smaller scales.
+The middle panel demonstrates that the Weyl potentials have a larger initial value in scenarios with smaller $R_{\rm fs}$.
+Consequently, the radiation's driving effect is intensified, leading to a delay in their decay and a phase and amplitude shift in the photon transfer function.
+The resulted changes in the CMB TT and EE spectra are depicted in the right panel.
+We observe amplified amplitudes of the power spectra and a shift of the peak positions towards larger $\ell$ values as $R_{\rm fs}$ decreases.
+These effects reach their maximum as $R_{\rm fs}$ approaches 0.

-\subsection{Cosmological probe: The Hubble tension}
+\section{Cosmological probe: The Hubble tension}

-By fine tuning the parameters $R_\nu$, $G_{\rm eff}$, and $N_{\rm eff}$, one can manipulate the phases and amplitudes of the CMB spectra, creating room for a larger Hubble constant, as explained in Section~\ref{sec:effects_perturbation}.
+As explained in Sec~\ref{sec:effects_perturbation}, even when $N_{\rm eff}$ is fixed, one can manipulate the phases and amplitudes of the CMB spectra by tuning the parameter $R_{\rm fs}$.
+This manipulation creates room for a larger Hubble constant.

-The power of the SIdr model becomes apparent when considering the peak of the CMB power spectrum, which can be determined using the equation \cite{ghosh2020can}:
+The power of the SIdr model becomes apparent when considering the observed peak of the CMB multipoles $l_{\rm peak}$ with corresponding wave numbers $k_{\rm peak}$, which can be determined using the approximation equation \cite{ghosh2020can}:

-where $m$ is an integer number referring to the index of the peak; $\phi$ is the phase as discussed in Eq.~\eqref{Eq:phase}; $r_s$ is the radius of the sound horizon.
-The comoving angular diameter distance $D_A$ is defined as an integration from now to the last scattering surface $z_{\rm ls}$:
+where $m \geq 1$ is an integer number referring to the index of the peak; $\phi$ is the phase, as discussed in Eq.~\eqref{Eq:phase}; $r_s$ is the radius of the sound horizon.
+Additionally, $D_A$ is the comoving angular diameter distance to the redshift of recombination $z_{\rm ls}$

-Here, $\rho(z)$ represents the energy density of the universe at redshift $z$, while $\rho_0$ corresponds to its present-day value.
-We can assert that $H_0$ is directly related to the function of phase suppressed by the sound horizon and late time physics involved in integration:
+$\rho(z)$ corresponds to the energy density of the universe at redshift $z$, while $\rho_0$ stands for present-day value.
+We can assert that $H_0$ is directly related to the function of phase suppressed by the sound horizon and influenced by late-time physics involved in the integration process: